syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/steps.md

 {% endhighlight %}
 {% endtabs %}

-## Text
+### Defining step content

-You can use the [Text](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_Text) property to specify the text content for each step.
+You can display only text for each step by setting the [Text](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_Text) property.
+You can show only label for each step by setting the [Label](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_Label) property.

+> Depending on the `StepType`, if both label and text are defined, the label takes priority to diplay the content.
+In the below sample, the Stepper is rendered with texts.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}